MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms-auth-tool.md

 ## Add a single instance picker control to a form

 A **Single Instance Picker** control in the Service Manager Authoring Tool is a custom control.
-It is used for presenting a list of instances of a certain class, and it lets the user select an instance from that list.
+It's used for presenting a list of instances of a certain class, and it lets the user select an instance from that list.
 This control resembles the **User Picker** control, but instead of being based on the **User** class, it's based on any class that you specify, including custom classes.
 You can modify properties of the **Single Instance Picker** control to customize characteristics such as the class whose instances will populate the list.

 Use the following procedure to add a **Single Instance Picker** control to a form.